yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coledocument-class.md

 ### <a name="remarks"></a>Uwagi

-`OnEditChangeIcon`tworzy i uruchamia `COleChangeIconDialog` okno dialogowe Zmień ikonę.
+`OnEditChangeIcon` tworzy i uruchamia okno dialogowe Zmień ikonę `COleChangeIconDialog`.

 ##  <a name="oneditconvert"></a>COleDocument::OnEditConvert